• Welcome

 Picture

-We are excited to announce that our Principal Mr. Paul Kenna is one of 12 inspiring teachers and Principals from across Australia named as a Teaching Fellow in the 2018 Commonwealth Bank/Schools Plus Teaching Awards.
+Our Principal Mr. Paul Kenna was named a Teaching Fellow as one of 12 inspiring teachers and Principals from across Australia in the 2018 Commonwealth Bank/Schools Plus Teaching Awards .

-This is a significant achievement for Paul as there was a rigorous and comprehensive selection process with over 1,000 nominations from across the country.
+This is a significant achievement as there was a rigorous and comprehensive selection process with over 1,500 nominations from across the country.

 This is Australia’s largest award of its kind for educators.

-The Federal Minister for Education and Training, Senator Simon Birmingham and Mr. David Gonski AC (below), presented Paul with his Award in Sydney on Friday 23rd March, at a ceremony attended by guests from the education, business and philanthropy sectors.
+The Federal Minister for Education and Training, Senator Simon Birmingham and Mr. David Gonski AC (below), presented Paul with his Award in Sydney.

 Picture